eduardojordan/cabyStore/README.md

 # cabyStore
 Its a practice for app ecommerce
+You can add a product of each category and see its price, its discount or delete products

 # Build
 Xcode 4.2 or later iOS 12 or later OS X 12.2